PEN America: Digital safety and online abuse

-Artists at Risk Connection

-The Artists at Risk Connection is an international hub of more than 800 organizations working to protect artistic freedom around the world by improving access to resources for artists at risk, raising awareness of the threats, and enhancing connections among supporters of artistic freedom.
-This program extends support to artists of all kinds, encompassing writers, cartoonists, visual artists, filmmakers, musicians, and performance artists, as well as other individuals who produce significant creative output.

 Controversies

 War in Gaza

 Several authors requested that their names be removed from PEN referring to dissatisfaction with the organization's position regarding the Gaza war; among them were Camonghne Felix, nominated for the Jean Stein award, Eugenia Leigh, a poetry finalist and Ghassan Zeineddine, nominated for a short story.
 A letter signed by Naomi Klein, Lorrie Moore, and dozens of others protested that PEN had not “launched any substantial coordinated support” for Palestinians.

 Chris Hedges reports in his The Chris Hedges Report website in March 2024, "[PEN's] refusal to condemn the deaths in Gaza and Israel’s targeted killings of writers, academics and journalists, has seen numerous writers withdraw from the annual PEN World Voices Festival in New York and Los Angeles, scheduled for April and May."

-Cancellations

-PEN America canceled the 2024 World Voices festival and Literary Awards after 28 of the 61 nominated authors withdrew their books from consideration in the annual ceremony as they condemned America for failing to strongly condemn the alleged genocide in Palestine.
+PEN America canceled the 2024 World Voices festival and Literary Awards after 28 of the 61 nominated authors withdrew their books from consideration in the annual ceremony as they condemned the organization for failing to strongly condemn the genocide in Palestine.

 The organization spoke out on a wide range of topics related to the war and its reverberations for free expression and pledged significant support to Palestinian writers, including a dedicated fund initially set at $100,000, to be administered by the PEN Emergency Fund, to support writers affected by the war.
+In September 2025, it released its report All That Is Lost: The Cultural Destruction of Gaza, which condemned the Gaza genocide.

+In October 2024, longtime CEO Suzanne Nossel announced that she would take a new position, and the organization appointed Summer Lopez and Clarisse Rosaz Shariyf as interim co-CEOs.
+Writers Against the War on Gaza took credit for her departure, saying in a statement that "Nossel lost her job because her commitment to Zionism made her a liability to PEN America."

+In 2026, the president of PEN America, Dinaw Mengestu, resigned in protest of a report on boycotts targeting Jewish and Israeli authors.
+In its report, published on its blog, PEN described “Jewish and Israeli writers who feel that the mainstream literary world is increasingly shutting them out because of their identity, nationality, or views".
+The writers "reported event disinvitations and cancellations, and new and growing barriers to publication.
+They also recounted being harassed on social media, review-bombed on Goodreads, and subjected to online calls not to be read, platformed, or engaged with if they had ever shown support for Israel or Zionism.
+Some writers described being ignored by agents, publishers, literary journals, and magazines.
+Many requested anonymity to protect their safety and careers."